last9/opentelemetry-examples/otel-collector/yace-metrics/README.md

 1. Install OpenTelemetry Collector
 2. Create an AWS IAM user
+3. Add the required IAM role to the user
-3. Create access keys
+4. Create access keys
-4. Create an EC2 instance
+5. Create an EC2 instance
-5. Enable managed monitoring for your EC2 instance
+6. Enable managed monitoring for your EC2 instance

 ## Installation Steps